patobelardo/dtconcontainers/README.md

 ### Configure docker-exec script

-This is the original.
+[Here](https://github.com/patobelardo/azure-container-networking/blob/master/scripts/docker-exec.ps1) is the original script.

-This needed some changes for my environment, like the path of cni (different to the k folder for k8s).
-This is mine after some changes:
+I made changes for my environment, like the path of cni (different to the k folder for k8s).
+Here is mine after some changes:

 ````powershell
 Param(